 As scientists delve into the synergistic intricacies of animal relationships in historic ecological templates, they discover more and more the positive work animals can accomplish.
 From bison pruning prairies to beavers building ponds, animal contributions have protected water and built soil.
 A herd of millions of bison marauding through our neighborhoods would be incompatible with modern civilization, however, and a gigantic beaver pond across the interstate could be seriously disruptive.
 Fortunately, domestic livestock have filled these historic roles, working alongside humans to build civilization.
 Please enjoy with me, then, a brief look at critter services and livestock productivity on the farm.

+Let's start with chickens.
 The ultimate sanitizer, the noble chicken stands between a farmstead and pathogens.
 Our friendly hens eat ticks, grubs, slugs, and insects.
 At Polyface Farm, the Eggmobiles (portable hen houses) disgorge 800 deposits of manure every morning on newly grazed pasture.

 Chickens not only eat bugs in cow patties and then spread them out; they also harvest tons of newly exposed grasshoppers, crickets, and other insects living in the pasture.
 When the cows prune off the insects’ hiding places, the birds harvest them and turn them into fresh eggs.
 This works around a goat pen or cow milking stand too.
 Few animals are as energetic and faithful as the chicken for cleaning and disinfecting the farmstead.